 What is a Mothers Helper

-A mothers helper is not normally a formally qualified nanny but is an experienced childcarer usually aged 18 or more with references to show that they can care for infant children.
+A mothers helper is not normally a formally qualified nanny but is an experienced childcarer usually aged 18 or more with references to show that they have good childcare experience.

 Normal working hours would be a maximum of 40 hours a week with weekends free.
 A mother’s helper may also care for a baby or young child if they have 50 hours experience or qualifications.
 The timetable and responsibilities for a mother’s helper will be agreed with the agency beforehand.